Business Compliance12 min read28 April 2026

 Annual return penalties:

-• Filed within 3 months late: S$300
+• Within 3 months late: S$300

 IRAS — Inland Revenue Authority of Singapore

-Tax non-compliance penalties are structured to escalate quickly.
+Tax penalties escalate fast.

-Compounding example: An SME that owes S$50,000 in GST and fails to pay for 12 months could face: S$2,500 (5% immediate penalty) + S$10,000 (2% x 10 months, after the 60-day grace) = S$12,500 in penalties alone, plus the original S$50,000 tax.
+Concrete example: An SME that owes S$50,000 in GST and does not pay for 12 months could face about S$12,500 in penalties on top of the original S$50,000 tax.

 CPF — Central Provident Fund Board